HF SYSTEMS IN ACTION

 The intraday systems are day trade systems which aim to identify an emerging trend for the day with a view to entering a position in its direction and holding until the close.

-Sub-categories of intraday systems include 'BCN' and 'DT' which have different underlying trend, momentum and volatility characteristics.
-The DT systems may enter one or two trades a day per market, while BCN may enter only one trade a day per market.
+Sub-categories of intraday systems include 'BCN' and 'ID' which have different underlying trend, momentum and volatility characteristics.
+The ID systems may enter one or two trades a day per market, while BCN may enter only one trade a day per market.
 Here are a few examples of intraday system trades:

 COPPER BCN SYSTEM